 While “going under the knife” is unavoidable for some orthopaedic ailments, PT can be an excellent alternative in many cases.
 Conditions such as meniscal tears, knee osteoarthritis, spinal stenosis, rotator cuff tears and degenerative disk disease can often be treated effectively with physical therapy, allowing the patient to avoid invasive surgery.

-Recover from injury
+Recover from injury with a physical therapist

 If you have recently suffered from a sports injury or undergone surgery, physical therapy can help your body heal faster.
 Physical therapists create specific recovery programs for each individual patient, keeping their strengths and weaknesses in mind.
 These customized recovery programs will ensure a safe return to your sport or normal daily activities.